-A liquidation is your biggest nightmare and it happens when you run out of margin capital to cover your open losses.
-When liquidated, all your funds in your account are lost and you are left with a big 0 in your balance.
+Liquidation is your biggest nightmare and it happens when you run out of margin capital to cover your open losses.
+When liquidated, all the funds in your account are lost and you are left with a big 0 in your balance.

 This is the difference between spot trading vs leverage trading.
-In the spot markets, you can never get liquidated because you are using a leverage ratio that is 1:1.
+In the spot markets, you can never get liquidated because you are using a 1x leverage ratio.

 The third risk that many beginners encounter is the wild volatility that leverage brings.